kellya9510/MENTOS/README.md

 ## Evaluate the ToMESC quality

-To validate annotation quality, four human evaluaters evaluated 100 Dialogue samples using four criteria per category (Belief, Emotion, Intent), each rated on a 1–3 scale, use the below prompt.
+To assess the quality of ToMESC annotations, we conducted a human evaluation on 100 randomly sampled dialogues.
+Four annotators independently rated each assistant utterance across three mental state categories—**Belief, Emotion, **and** Intent**—using four evaluation criteria per category, each on a 1–3 scale.
+To measure inter-annotator reliability, we report Gwet’s AC1, which is robust against prevalence and marginal distribution biases.
+Across all categories and criteria, AC1 values ranged from 0.6 to 0.8, indicating substantial agreement among annotators.

+The evaluation was performed using the following command:

  `python evaluate_human_sample.py --read_file ToMESC_sample.jsonl`

 The detail result as the below:

 | Mental State | Evaluation Criteria | Score | Gwet’s AC1 |
 |--------------|---------------------|-------|------------|